lemire/Code-used-on-Daniel-Lemire-s-blog/2024/09/09/README.md

-This is a convention CMake project.
+This is a conventional CMake project.